mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

 Note that almost all components of this subsystem are 3D printed from plastic; Strong metal materials are unnecessary since this components carries a very small load, plus this subassembly is hanging in the air, so we prioritized weight reduction.
 In terms of assembly, it's most convenient to almost-entirely assemble this component first offboard, then attach it together to the existing GoKart.
 The steps can be laid out as follows:

 Step 1: First, you will assemble the two primary structural components.
 These are called "beam" (`STL here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/beam.STL>`_) and "Pololu mount" (`STL here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/Pololu%20mount.STL>`_) both 3D printed, and both are circled in red and highlighted in light blue below.
-To attach them, simply use 8 screws (TODO figure out screw type) and nuts, fixturing through the provided 8 holes.
+To attach them, simply use eight `M3 x 12mm screws <https://www.mcmaster.com/92095A183/>`_ and nuts, fixturing through the provided 8 holes.

 .. image:: ../imgs/Mechanical/USBW_CAD_1.png
     :width: 100%
     :align: center
     :alt: Upper Steer By Wire Assembly Step 1

-Step 2: Locate the Pololu DC motor (TODO attach link), and attach it to the Pololu mount using 6 screws (TODO identify screw type).
+Step 2: Locate the `Pololu DC motor <https://www.pololu.com/product/4755>`_, and attach it to the Pololu mount using six `M3 x 8mm screws <https://www.mcmaster.com/92095A181/>`_.
 TODO Figure out rotor connection mechanism

 .. image:: ../imgs/Mechanical/USBW_IRL_2.jpeg
     :width: 100%